 On that afternoon another reason emerged—one that I did not “see” coming.
 I have had a strong interest in the Holocaust since I first learned about it in the 9th grade.
 As I was studying ethics in seminary I had the opportunity to study Bonhoeffer in depth and to take several courses where I researched and wrote several papers about his theology and about the Holocaust.

-Then, about three years ago, I discovered that I am descended from two German Jewish families who were converted to Lutheranism in the 1600’s.
-On that afternoon, in Buchenwald, that discovery was very close in my mind and heart as I walked through the foundations of the barracks and made my way through the museum that offered displays of understanding about the people who lives were forever altered in that place.
+Then, about three years ago, I discovered that I am descended from two German Jewish families who were converted to Christianity somewhere around the early 1600’s.
+It is entirely possible that these two families were forced converted, but they remained Christian.
+This is a question that for which I will continue to seek answers.
+On that afternoon, in Buchenwald, that discovery was very close in my mind and heart as I walked through the foundations of the barracks and made my way through the museum that offered displays that offered more understanding about the people who lives were forever altered in that place.
 It didn’t feel quite like my story, but it felt much closer than ever before and I found myself thinking that the world is too close to forgetting all the lessons that humanity learned from the Holocaust.
 We can’t do that.
 We can’t forget.

 In the weeks after returning home I have been reading Bonhoeffer again.
 I have been reading the writings of Holocaust survivors.
 And I have turned again to Elie Wiesel and what I have discovered is a whole new depth to the call to be a holy and living sacrifice.